-- Right to Request Restrictions: You or a parent/guardian have the right to request a restriction or limitation on the medical information we disclose about you for treatment, payment, or services.
+- Right to Request Restrictions: You or a parent/guardian have the right to request a restriction or limitation on the medical information we disclose about you for treatment, payment, or health care operations.
 You also have the right to request a limit on the medical information we disclose about you for notification purposes or to someone who participates in your care or the payment of your care.

 We are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.

 To request a restriction, you or a parent/guardian must make your request in writing to our Privacy Officer.
 The requested restriction will not be effective unless and until it has been reviewed and approved by the Privacy Officer.
 For purposes of ensuring proper documentation, we may require that you make your request using a form that we give you.

 We may terminate an agreed upon restriction without your consent.
 In that situation, the restriction will only apply to protected health information created or received before you were informed of the termination of the restriction.